 If you already know that a larger percentage of Airbnb’s business comes not from holidaymakers, but free-traveling working individuals, you can start to optimize your offering to attract more of that customer base.
-Install faster Wi-Fi, create a workspace, ensure that you have a coffee machine, or perhaps even create a local guide of meeting spaces.
+Install faster Wi-Fi, create a workspace, get a coffee machine, or perhaps even create a local guide to meeting spaces.

 Once your listing is attracting the attention of this target guest, you can then try to push their spending by offering a small discount for slightly longer stays.
 If they book six days, offer a 10% discount to encourage them to book one more night.
 If they book 24 days, offer them a discount if they book another four days, taking you to a full month booking.

 DPGO users have access to a range of management capabilities which means the operations of their short-term rental business are easier than ever.
 And now, thanks to our newly debuted PMS connections, Hostfully, HostAway, and iGMS customers can now optimize their pricing with DPGO through their existing PMS interface!

 Every aspect of your pricing strategy is customizable with DPGO, and you can set your discounts ahead of time, as well as the circumstances in which you want to offer said discount.
 Not only does this make your life easier, but it also speeds up the booking process!
 This will affect your ranking in Airbnb search results.